Melania Trump is traveling to Canada Saturday

 During a whirlwind day trip, Trump met with Canadian Prime Minister Justin Trudeau and Great Britain’s Prince Harry, and attended the opening ceremony of the Paralympic-style games before returning to Washington.

-"In just two short years, the Invictus Games have allowed thousands of injured and wounded servicemen and women from many different countries to participate in adaptive sports competitions -- something that should be lauded and supported worldwide.
-I am honored by the opportunity to represent our country at this year's games," Trump said in a statement
+“In just two short years, the Invictus Games have allowed thousands of injured and wounded servicemen and women from many different countries to participate in adaptive sports competitions – something that should be lauded and supported worldwide.
+I am honored by the opportunity to represent our country at this year’s games,” Trump said in a statement about the trip.

 Trump stepped off her Boeing C-32 in a black-and-white checkered Christian Dior suit, and proceeded through Toronto by motorcade to a local hotel, where she met with Prince Harry.